neurogeriatricskiel/KielMAT/paper/paper.md

 NGMT is a community effort, and any contribution is welcomed.
 The project is hosted on [https://github.com/neurogeriatricskiel/NGMT](https://github.com/neurogeriatricskiel/NGMT).
 In case you want to add new algorithms, it is suggested to fork the project and, after finalizing the changes, to [create a pull request from a fork](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 # Acknowledgements
+The authors would like to thank every person who provided data which has been used in the development and validation of the algorithms in the NGMT toolbox.
+The authors declare no competing interests.

 # References